MiaDel/Data-Processing-Final-Project/README.md

 To run the notebook do the following:

-Step 1: Dowload the data at https://www.kaggle.com/datasets/alexgude/california-traffic-collision-data-from-switrs
+Step 1: Dowload the data at https://www.kaggle.com/datasets/alexgude/california-traffic-collision-data-from-switrs and unzip the file

 Step 2: Dowload the notebook final_project_notebook.ipynb and save it in the same folder containing the data previously dowloaded form kaggled